ncortest/TETIS_Time_Predictor/README.md

 ### Step 1: Download and Prepare the Tool

 1.  **Download the reposiroty** `TETIS_Time_Predictor` to your local machine.
+2.  **Uncompress the Predictor .zip**.
+This action will unpack the necessary execution files and the input template.

 ### Step 2: Define Your Scenario